 I have one last question for you.
 It’s about talent shows.
 What do you think of programmes like The X Factor and Britain’s Got Talent?

 I think it’s pretty harmless.
 I don’t find it the slightest bit offensive, I think sometimes it makes good TV.
 And occasionally, you get great people coming out of it.
-So, you know, I don’t see anything wrong with that, and I don’t think that’s controlled by the political parties, though.
+I don’t see anything wrong with that, and I don’t think that’s controlled by the political parties, though.
 Yeah, Simon Cowell does have a lot of influence, I believe, but I mean, it’s just another side of the music scene and it’s basically entertainment, and we have a great thirst for entertainment in our world, of all sorts, some odder than others.
-But generally speaking, I think people like to be entertained and we now have a television where we can get pretty much anything we want, which is sometimes difficult to make the choices.
+But generally speaking, I think people like to be entertained and we now have a television where we can get pretty much anything we want, which is sometimes difficult to make choices.

 Is there anything else you would like to say about your new projects, or something you would like to promote?

-Well, funnily enough, I was just asked to go to Italy and speak in Padova because they’ve got a Guitar Festival over there in May, I think.
+Well, funnily enough, I was just asked to go to Italy and speak in Padua because they’ve got a Guitar Festival over there in May, I think.
 So they want me to go there and talk about the book but I’d better be careful in Italy if I go there as I might be in trouble.
 You’ve probably made me a target now.

 No, that’s not true.
 I haven’t made you a target of anything.
 I’ve always loved the music of Dire Straits and I read the rest of the book with great interest, this is why I wanted to understand why a very intelligent man like yourself would write these things.